 The Virtual Home Energy Check-Up is a limited quantity offer and available first come, first served until funds are exhausted.

-Participants must sign and submit a Testimonial Release Form, provided by the Bring It Home 4 Climate Administration, to have their testimonial listed in the Testimonial gallery.
+Participants must sign and submit a Testimonial Release Form, provided by the Bring It Home 4 Climate Administration or Collaborating Party, to have their testimonial listed in the Testimonial gallery.

 The Program reserves the right to reject testimonials not aligned with the purpose of this program.

 The Bring it Home Energy Expert may provide the following services to homeowners and community groups:

 Meet with the Participant or groups of homeowners to answer questions about home energy upgrade recommendations in a completed EnerGuide report

 Help Participants determine the right home energy upgrades to meet Participant needs and budget

 Help Participants understand contractor quotes and confirm CleanBC rebate eligibility of quoted products/services